User research and testing

 How will your personal information be used?

-We comply with the Privacy Act 1988 and the Archives Act 1983 in the storage, use and destruction of your personal information collected.
+We comply with the Privacy Act 1988 and the Archives Act 1983 in the storage, access, use and destruction of your personal information collected.

-We use third-party providers, such as technology services providers (e.g. Microsoft) to help us with our business activities.
+We use third-party providers, such as technology services providers (e.g., Microsoft) to help us with our business activities.
 These third-party providers are legally bound to meet privacy standards and our expectations.
-They will also have their own privacy policies, processes and security protections which we review to ensure their approach to privacy reflects our own.
+They will also have their own privacy policies, processes, and security protections which we review to ensure their approach to privacy reflects our own.

 The ABS will not share your personal information: